pdx-robotics/bicopter-drone/README.md

 NEXT STEP IN THE PROJECT:

-The next step is to connect all the existing electronics and see if they respond to tilts, rolls, remote commands and etc.
+The next step in the project is to connect the bicopter frame together and hook up the electronics.

-If they do, we will work on making and printing up the frame!
+After that we will program the pixhawk (easier said than done) and do a test flight!

+Check out the issue tracker for more details.
+Also have a look at the projects.